EL1909/PP5-iowa-housing-market/README.md

 * Evaluate Pipeline performance, Applying Regressor with PCA and Explore potential values for PCA n_components.

-* Refit pipeline with best features in order to improve Model performance.
+* Run once again the pipeline with best features in order to improve Model performance.

 ## Business Outcomes